The-going/evlproject/content/core/user-api/heap/_index.md

 - a free page pool.
-This pool is maintained in an couple of [AVL trees](https://en.wikipedia.org/wiki/AVL_tree) to ensure time-bounded operations on inserting and removing pages (either by size or address).
+This pool is maintained in an couple of [AVL trees](https://en.wikipedia.org/wiki/AVL_tree) to ensure time-bound operations on inserting and removing pages (either by size or address).

 - an array of list of pages used as a fast block cache, where each